-Did you know that it’s possible to turn the food waste in your home into gold?
+Did you know that it’s possible to turn food waste into gold?
 No, we aren’t talking about alchemy, we’re talking about vermicomposting!

-Vermicomposting, or worm farming, is an incredibly effective way to create nutrient-dense compost for gardening in a natural and sustainable way.
-Worm farms take advantage of the natural process of worms digesting food scraps in a way that makes the worms happy and provides you with a virtually limitless supply of high-quality fertilizer for your garden!
+Vermicomposting, or worm farming, is a natural, sustainable, and incredibly effective way to create nutrient-dense compost for gardening.
+Worm composting takes advantage of the natural process of worm digestion.
+Happy, full, and pooping worms provide you with a virtually limitless supply of high-quality fertilizer for your garden!

 What is a worm farm?

 Before you get started worm farming, it is important to learn how it works.
-At its core, worm farming is a process designed to generate nutrient-dense compost, ideal for home gardens, while being far easier (and less expensive) than other composting methods.
+At its core, worm farming is a process designed to generate nutrient-dense compost.
+This compost is ideal for home gardens while being far easier to attain and less expensive than other composting methods.

 Traditionally, gardeners who want to use compost must either let it slowly decompose – which can be smelly (and time-consuming!) – or spend money on fertilizer made somewhere else, which can quickly add up (especially for those who like to do a lot of gardening).